Product Authenticity

 Our supply chain is complex and changes frequently with the introduction of new products, so we measure our progress on an annual basis.

-We also aim to procure yarn and fabric made with cotton from sustainable sources through partnerships with organizations like Cotton LEADS, Cotton USA and Better Cotton.
+We also aim to procure yarn and fabric made with cotton from sustainable sources through partnerships with organizations like Cotton USA.
 These partnership will help us reach 100% sustainable cotton by 2025.

 of our cotton sourced sustainably in the U.S.